maRT1gaS/cloudflare-docs/content/automatic-platform-optimization/get-started/activate-cf-wp-plugin.md

 1. Locate the Cloudflare plugin and select **Install now**.
 1. After the plugin finishes installing, select **Activate**.
 The Cloudflare plugin now displays in your Plugins list.

-<bongo:aside type="warning">Cloudflare recommends turning off plugins such as WP Rocket Cache Plugin, W3 Total Cache, or similar plugins when first setting up APO.
+{{<Aside type="warning">}}Cloudflare recommends turning off plugins such as WP Rocket Cache Plugin, W3 Total Cache, or similar plugins when first setting up APO.
 After confirming APO is working, we recommend testing whether turning on the plugins listed above improves results or causes unexpected behavior.
 In many cases, using APO along with other caching plugins can cause unexpected results.

-We also recommend clearing the server cache for the WP Rocket Cache plugin, W3 Total Cache, or similar plugins after APO activation.</bongo:aside>
+We also recommend clearing the server cache for the WP Rocket Cache plugin, W3 Total Cache, or similar plugins after APO activation.{{</Aside>}}

 ## Activate APO